PsychNeuro/ed1/book/glossary.md

 is the output signal of a +neuron --- also known as a +spike --- which is driven by special +channels that propagate an electrical signal along the +axon to communicate to other neurons.

 #### acetylcholine
 (ACh) is a +neuromodulator released by the *basal forebrain cholinergic nuclei* that modulates attention, arousal and learning --- it is affected by nicotine.
+It is also the primary +neurotransmitter at the *neuromuscular junction* where nerve signals activate muscles.

 #### adaptation
 is a property of a +neuron where it tends to respond less vigorously over time to the same input stimulus.
 This is an important aspect of +contrast as it causes neurons to respond to new things while ignoring older things.
 It also refers to a similar process in sensory +receptors where they adjust their responses to stimuli over time.